NelKG/geography-quiz/README.md

   - [ Acknowledgments](#acknowledgments)

 ## User Experience
-Add url completed link here [View my Gituhub Profile] (https://nelkg.github.io/geography-quiz/)
+ url completed link here [View my Gituhub Profile] (https://nelkg.github.io/geography-quiz/)

 ### User Stories

 User Experience (Ux)
-Geography-Quiz is a quiz designed to test the knowledge of the participant of the captial cities of the world.
+geography-Quiz is a quiz designed to test the knowledge of the participant of the captial cities of the world.
 The questions will be shuffled each time the restart button is clicked.
 The questions will be in a different order.
 The correct and incorrect answer will be on display on each occassion.
 The correct answer will show in green and the incorrect answer will display in a red color on the screen.
 Once the correct or incorrect answer will be clicked, no other options will be enabled to be clicked on the page
-1. the website is a quiz that tests geography from different pasts of the world
+1. the website is a quiz that tests geography from different parts of the world
 2. the user can take the quiz as many times as they would like
 3. the final score result will refelct if the user is improving after each occassion of taking the quiz
 4. it is a quiz and fun game to test the knowledge